Kansas City Workplace Injury Attorney Fighting for Maximum Compensation

 How much does it cost to hire a workplace injury attorney?

-At Moreno Law KC, we offer free consultations for all workplace injury cases.
-We'll evaluate your case at no cost and explain your options.
-Unlike many personal injury attorneys, we don't work on a contingency fee basis, so we'll discuss our fee structure during your consultation and ensure you understand all costs upfront.
+At Moreno Law KC, we provide free consultations for all workplace injury cases where we'll evaluate your claim at no cost and clearly explain our fee structure upfront.
+Unlike many personal injury attorneys, we don't work on contingency fees, but we do offer transparent, fair pricing that we'll discuss during your consultation.
+We believe in honest, upfront communication about all costs so you can make informed decisions about your legal representation.

 Can I sue my employer for my workplace injury?

-Generally, workers' compensation is the exclusive remedy against your employer for workplace injuries.
-However, you may have claims against third parties such as equipment manufacturers, contractors, or other negligent parties.
-We evaluate all potential sources of compensation for your injuries.
+Generally, workers' compensation provides the exclusive remedy against your employer for workplace injuries, meaning you cannot sue your employer directly.
+However, you may have third-party claims against equipment manufacturers, contractors, property owners, or other parties whose negligence contributed to your injury.
+We thoroughly investigate all potential sources of compensation beyond workers' compensation.

 How long do I have to file a workers' compensation claim?